ucsd-progsys/liquidhaskell/ArtifactOverview.md

     stack exec -- liquid fig2examples.hs --no-eliminate

-This time it will say UNSAFE because regular liquid inference is insufficient to verify all the examples.
+This time it will say UNSAFE because regular liquid inference is insufficient to verify any of the examples.
+(You'll see that our examples 1 and 2 are slightly different from the paper - this is because we have to prevent ghc from simplifying those on its own).

 Try modifying the examples.
-For example, if you change `inc` to `dec` on line 36, `liquid` should now return UNSAFE (with or without FUSION) because the program now fails to meet its specification.
+For example, if you change `inc` to `dec` on line 30, `liquid` should now return UNSAFE (with or without FUSION) because the program now fails to meet its specification.

 # Step-by-Step Instructions